Best Things to Do in Victoria, Canada

 Juan de Fuca Provincial Park

-Located on the west coast of Vancouver Island just over an hour from downtown Victoria, Juan de Fuca Provincial Park is one of the best day trips from Victoria and is the perfect natural escape from the bustle of the city.
+Located on the west coast of Vancouver Island, just over an hour from downtown Victoria, Juan de Fuca Provincial Park is one of the most popular day trips from Victoria and is the perfect natural escape from the bustle of the city.
+The park is famous for its breathtaking hiking trails, towering trees, and windswept Pacific Ocean beaches.

 Juan de Fuca Trail